 Well, the last question is easy – that is why we are here to help you, AFTER you have answered the first two.
 There are no right or wrong answers, those depend on many different factors and your personal situation, such as the age of your children, your plans and intentions of relocating to Spain and of course your personal financial situation.

 Generally, the private schools are not cheap, but the fees and services vary, so you need to do some research.
-Whether it should be international of Spanish curriculum, it very much depends on the age of your children and your family’s long-term plans.
+Whether it should be international or Spanish curriculum, will very much depends on the age of your children and your family’s long-term plans.
 If you choose international route, be prepared to allocate substantial budget for school fees, as all international schools in the area of Malaga and Costa del Sol, are private.

 If your children are of pre-school or early primary school age, and you have chosen Spain to be your new “family home” for a long time to come, our general advice is to go for the Spanish curriculum, as this will help your children (and yourselves) to learn the language faster and integrate in the Spanish culture and the way of life.